mrkamel/search_cop/README.md

 create a [trigram index](http://www.postgresql.org/docs/9.1/static/pgtrgm.html) (postgres only), theses queries can not use SQL indices, such that every row needs to be scanned by your RDBMS when you search for `Book.search("Harry Potter")` or similar.
-Therefore, AttrSearchable can exploit the fulltext index capabilities of MySQL and PostgreSQL.
+To avoid the penalty of `LIKE` queries, AttrSearchable can exploit the fulltext index capabilities of MySQL and PostgreSQL.
 To use already existing fulltext indices, simply tell AttrSearchable to use them via:

 ```ruby
 class Book < ActiveRecord::Base